feihong/asyncio-tasks-talk/talk.md

 # Using Tasks in Your Asyncio Web App

-## ChiPy Web SIG
+## ChiPy
-## August ??, 2016
+## September 8, 2016
 ### Feihong Hsu
 ### github.com/feihong

 ---

-This talk can be found online at github.com/asyncio-tasks-talk, including
+This talk can be found online at the repo github.com/feihong/asyncio-tasks-talk, which includes

 - Slides
 - Notes